Terasology-Archived/WoodCrafting/README.md

 It is important to remember that Wood Crafting is a system.
 This means that you can make your own module that houses your recipes and crafting stations so you won't have to modify Wood Crafting.

+## Getting started
+You're probably wondering how to actually craft an item.
+Here's how you get started.

+1. Whip out your pickaxe (No, a shovel won't work)
+2. Start mining dirt until you have 3-5 stones and 2-3 flint
+3. Press "n" to open the hand crafting menu
+4. Click the craft button of one of the available items

 # Recipes
 Here is a complete list of craftable items in this module: